criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 - It will bring some diversity to the users.
 If you make several times a recommendation to the same user, randomizing if a very simple but efficient way to avoid showing the same user always the same crappy recommendation.
 - And it will bring diversity to the models trained on the collected dataset, enabling some exploration of new actions.

 ## So we have an unbiased estimator.
-But is it low variance?
+But what about its variance?

-That's a pretty good question, and unfortunately in many cases the answer is 'No'.
+That is a pretty good question, and unfortunately in many cases the variance is high.
 In the next post, we will explain why, and analyze a commonly used method to limit the variance.